Inès Halimi is a French composer, singer, pianist, author, and actress.

 Artistic director of the Compagnie …Sans Oublier…, she creates and produces multidisciplinary shows : mingling music, theater, literature, dance, and painting.

-Inès Halimi was born in 1993 in Paris.
-Her grandfather, Paul Hadjaje, “alto super-solist” of Opéra de Paris, immersed her in the music very young.
+Born in 1993 in Paris, her grandfather, Paul Hadjaje, “alto super-solist” of Opéra de Paris, immersed her in the music very young.
 At the age of four, she starts to play piano and at seven she follows a cursus of musical studies at flexible hours at the Conservatoire à Rayonnement Régional of Boulogne-Billancourt, in the class of Michèle Tedeschi.
 At fifteen she starts in-depth study of classical singing with Sophie Pondjiclis (mezzo-soprano), and simultaneously develops her jazz and improvisations qualities with Mila Lumbroso.

-In another repertoire, Inès Halimi performs also Music for 18 musicians of Steve Reich, under the direction of Emmanuel Séjourné, with the singers Susanne Abbuehl et Lauren Newton (2017).
+In a contemporary repertoire, Inès Halimi approches Written on skin (role of Agnès), and performs Music for 18 musicians of Steve Reich, under the direction of Emmanuel Séjourné, alongside Susanne Abbuehl and Lauren Newton.

 She partners on stage with musicians such as Jean-Philippe Clerc (pianist and chef de chant at Opéra de Lausanne), Yakir Arbib (pianist and composer), Marina Viotti (mezzo-soprano), Alix Logiaco (jazz pianist and composer), and the recitalists Nikita and Maxime Ramic.

 Inès Halimi is a composer published by Artchipel Editions since April 2022